kevinexploringgit/certified-kubernetes-administrator-course/docs/15-Mock-Exams/02-Mock-Exam-1.md

      ```
      </details>

-  5. Execute below command which will expose the pod on port 6379:
+  5. Create a service messaging-service to expose the messaging application within the cluster on port 6379.

      <details>